malcommac/SwiftLocation/README.md

 - Old/Unsupported **Swift 2.3** branch is [here](https://github.com/malcommac/SwiftLocation/tree/feature/swift2.3).
 - Old/Unsupported **Swift 2.0** branch is [here](https://github.com/malcommac/SwiftLocation/tree/swift-2.0)

+### Bluetooth Support
+Bluetooth support was removed temporary since 1.2.0.
+We will restore it later or in another subspecs/library.
+If you are using BT monitoring please use 1.1.1 version from CocoaPods.

 Main features includes:

 - **Auto Management of hardware resources**: SwiftLocation turns off hardware if not used by our observers.
 Don't worry, we take care of your user's battery usage!